-We are developing GMI-1271, a specific E-selectin antagonist, to be used in combination with chemotherapy to treat AML and other hematologic cancers.
-We believe that GMI-1271 may be used as first-line treatment for elderly AML patients, as well as for patients with relapsed or refractory AML.
+We are developing GMI-1271, a specific E-selectin antagonist, to be used adjunctively with standard chemotherapy to treat AML, MM and other hematologic cancers.
+We believe that GMI-1271 may be used as first-line treatment for elderly AML or MM patients, for patients with relapsed or refractory AML, as well as for patients with relapsed or refractory MM.
 GMI-1271 targets interactions between cancer cells and the bone marrow microenvironment.
 In preclinical studies, combining GMI-1271 with chemotherapy made cancer cells more sensitive to chemotherapy.
 In other preclinical studies, GMI-1271 also reduced some of the toxic effects of chemotherapy, including neutropenia and mucositis, on normal cells.